vctfence/scrapbee/AUTOMATION.md

 #### Creating Dedicated iShell Bookmark Commands

 It is possible to quickly open dedicated bookmarks with iShell commands.
-This may be helpful in the case of bookmarks with assigned multi-account containers.
+This may be helpful in the case of bookmarks with assigned Firefox identity containers.
 The example below demonstrates an iShell command used to open a single bookmark defined by its UUID.

 ```js